asamuzaK/withExEditor/README.md

   3. Enable this option.

 ### Access Key
-* Access key commonly used for the context menu, the shortcut for opening options from the toolbar button, and the shortcut for executing the editor directly.
+* Access key commonly used for the context menu, for the shortcut to open the options page, and for the shortcut to execute the editor directly.
 * Choose any key, but it must be a single character.
 * In the context menu, press 'key' itself.